 Part of the project was the reopening of the original choir loft at the rear of the church.
 It had been closed decades earlier to be used for Sunday school classes.

-As the team took a quick breather, a small door at the front of the church opened halfway and a lady named Rhoda who’d been part of the church since dirt peered out.
-My father, always Mr. Enthusiasm and totally excited over what was taking place, exclaimed, “Rhoda, look!
+As the team took a quick breather, a small door at the front of the church opened halfway and a lady who’d been part of the church since dirt peered out.
+My father, always Mr. Enthusiasm and totally excited about what was taking place, exclaimed, “Rhoda, look!
 The organ is going back where it belongs—up in the choir loft!”

 The old gal—she had to have been 105—studied it all for a moment.
 Then, as if her life purpose was to discourage people, she flatly stated three words I’ve never forgotten:

 The door closed and Rhoda was gone, but her impact remained.
 Looking back almost forty years, I can say she definitely “killed the moment.”